splunk/kafka-connect-splunk/README.md

 ## Requirements
 1. Kafka version 1.0.0 and above.
 2. Java 8 and above.
-3. A Splunk environment of version 6.5 and above, configured with valid HTTP Event Collector (HEC) tokens.
+3. A Splunk environment of version 7.1 and above, configured with valid HTTP Event Collector (HEC) tokens.

 	* HEC token settings should be the same on all Splunk Indexers and Heavy Forwarders in your environment.
 	* Task configuration parameters will vary depending on acknowledgement setting (See the [Configuration](#configuration) section for details).

 	Note: HEC Acknowledgement prevents potential data loss but may slow down event ingestion.

+###Supported technologies

+Splunk Connect for Kafka lets you subscribe to a Kafka topic and stream the data to the Splunk HTTP event collector on the following technologies:

+	* Apache Kafka
+	* Amazon Managed Streaming for Apache Kafka (Amazon MSK)
+	* Confluent Platform

 ## Build